Email: info@mtrolls.com

 This will give us hints about the local market and help you develop ideas to attract customers.
 What is missing from your neighborhood and community and what might motivate others to train with you?

-What equipment do you currently have?
+What equipment do you currently own?

 How long have you owned the equipment; everything has a lifetime value.
 Equipment is constantly used during its use, so it must be replaced frequently under warranty standards.
 This helps to avoid user disappointment.

-What is right for your facility?
+What facility is best for you?

 Your customers will have their own training schedules and the products they like to use.
 It is important to consider your users’ needs when evaluating any changes.
 Don’t just follow trends – your customers will stay with you longer than outdated trends.